 The Thames embankments are home to Somerset House (Sir William Chambers/Dixon Jones), Tate Modern (Sir Giles Gilbert Scott/Herzog & de Meuron), Oxo Tower, Royal Festival Hall (Allies and Morrison refurbishment), Foster’s City Hall, Riverbank House (David Walker Architects) and the Design Museum to name a few.

-Departing from Festival Pier, the tour will first go upstream, taking in Battersea Power Station and Foster's Studio, before heading downstream to the Docklands and ending back at Festival pier.
+Departing from Festival Pier, the tour will first go upstream, taking in Battersea Power Station and Foster's Studio, before heading downstream past The Shard and under Tower Bridge as the sun is setting, to the Docklands before ending back at Festival Pier.

-Led by specialist guides with an in-depth knowledge, providing excellent commentary
+Led by a specialist guide with an in-depth knowledge, providing excellent commentary

-Booked only for capacity for the indside deck.
+Booked only for capacity for the inside deck.

 Regretfully no children under 7.

-Departing and returning to Festival Pier, South Bank, SE1 8XZ
+Departing and returning to Festival Pier, South Bank, London SE1 8XZ

 "...view from different aspect, a brilliant tour - speaker was superb"